Rchou97/master-thesis-2022/README.md

 |   └── *dataset to upload to Google Colab env
 ```

-Every file was run on a local machine, except for the Notebooks, which were setup within Google Colab Pro.
+Every file was run on a local machine, except for the ```notebooks```, which were setup within Google Colab Pro.
 Clone the [Vilio](https://github.com/Rchou97/vilio) repository and upload it in the Drive environment to run the Vilio Notebook.